-Ukraine's GPO has registered more than 140,000 allegations against Russian forces since the beginning of Russia's full-scale invasion.46 From that moment through August 1, 2024 it has received accounts of 310 "facts" of CRSV.47 (This is a count of instances of CRSV, not victims; one person can be a victim of more than one "fact."
+Ukraine's GPO has registered almost 140,000 allegations against Russian forces since the beginning of Russia's full-scale invasion.
+From that moment through August 1, 2024 it has received accounts of 310 "facts" of CRSV.
+(This is a count of instances of CRSV, not victims; one person can be a victim of more than one "fact."
 GPO does not release exact counts of victims to protect their privacy.)

-Women were the victims of 197 of these incidents, men were victims of 113, minor girls were victims of 14, and a boy was a victim in one instance.48 To date, Ukrainian prosecutors have received testimony from at least one LGBTIQ+ person who said they were targeted on the basis of sexual orientation.49 Multiple Russian soldiers have already been charged in one case for mistreatment including illegal detention, ill treatment, and torture.
-Prosecutors are also continuing investigations in this case related to sexual violence.50
+Women were the victims of 197 of these incidents, men were victims of 113, minor girls were victims of 14, and a boy was a victim in one instance.
+To date, Ukrainian prosecutors have received testimony from only one LGBTIQ+ person who said they were targeted on the basis of sexual orientation.
+Multiple Russian soldiers have already been charged in his case for mistreatment including illegal detention, ill treatment, and torture.
+Prosecutors are also continuing investigations in this case related to sexual violence.

-OHCHR reported 376 cases of CRSV between February 2022 and August 31, 2024.
-The victims included 262 men, 102 women, 10 girls, and 2 boys.51 The majority of these cases occurred in the context of detention, and the majority of victims were prisoners of war.
-The UN's Independent International Commission of Inquiry on Ukraine has collected testimonies of cases it identifies as sexual violence amounting to torture in 41 Russian-controlled detention facilities.52 Civilians in residential areas were victims in a reported 53 cases, and 2 were victimized during Russia's so-called "filtration" process, a form of compulsory screening which can amount to unlawful administrative detention.53 OHCHR released a summary of a case involving the targeting of a gay man.
+OHCHR reported 370 cases of CRSV between February 2022 and November 30, 2024.
+The victims included 252 men, 106 women, 10 girls, and 2 boys.
+The majority of these cases occurred in the context of detention, and the majority of victims were prisoners of war.
+The UN's Independent International Commission of Inquiry on Ukraine has collected testimonies of cases it identifies as sexual violence amounting to torture in 41 Russiancontrolled detention facilities.53 Civilians in residential areas were victims in a reported 53 cases, and 2 were victimized during Russia's so-called "filtration" process, a form of compulsory screening which can amount to unlawful administrative detention.54 OHCHR released a summary of a case involving the targeting of a gay man.
 Russian forces unlawfully detained him for several weeks in 2022, beat him, called him homophobic names, subjected him to degrading treatment, and "questioned him about his sexual orientation and alleged LGBTI+ advocacy."
-OHCHR also reported that "[o]ne guard raped him orally."54
+OHCHR also reported that "[o]ne guard raped him orally."55